ThermoSight/transformer-image-manager/README.md

 - [ ] Allow uploading **multiple baseline images** (currently limited to only one).
 - [ ] Implement image editing by **replacing existing images** and adding **new image upload** functionality.
+- [] Use the filters, stars and paginations in dashbord.

 ---